VaishnavSherla/Booking-System/readme.md

-# Booking System: Solved Double Booking Problem!
+# Booking System: Solving Double Booking Problem!

-I implemented this project to understand how booking systems work.
-There are two primary approaches to handling concurrency in booking systems:
+I implemented this project to understand how booking systems work

+**Issue: ** When multiple users attempt to book the same seat simultaneously, it's possible for both bookings to be accepted, leading to a double booking.
+**Solution: ** Implement a locking mechanism to ensure that once a seat is booked, it becomes unavailable for next bookings.

+There are two primary approaches to handling concurrency:

 - **Pessimistic Lock:**
   - More cautious approach.